James Fenimore Cooper: Religious activities

 Cooper's father was a lapsed Quaker; probably influenced by his wife's family, the DeLanceys, Cooper in his fiction often favorably depicted clergy of the Episcopal Church, though Calvinist ministers came in for their share of both admiring and critical treatment.
 In the 1840s as Cooper increasingly despaired over the United States maintaining the vision and promise of the Constitution, his fiction increasingly turned to religious themes.
 In The Wing-And-Wing, 1842, the hero, a French revolutionary free-thinker, loses the Italian girl he loves because he cannot accept her simple Christianity.
-In contrast, in the 1849 The Sea Lions the hero wins his beloved only after a spiritual transformation while marooned in the Antarctic.
-And the 1848 The Oak Openings features a pious Parson Amen who wins the admiration of the Indians who kill him, praying for them during torture.
+In contrast, in the 1849 The Sea Lions, the hero wins his beloved only after a spiritual transformation while marooned in the Antarctic, and the 1848 The Oak Openings features a pious Parson Amen who wins the admiration of the Indians who kill him, praying for them during torture.

-After establishing permanent residence in Cooperstown, Cooper became active in Christ Episcopal Church, taking on the roles of warden and vestryman.
+After establishing permanent residence in Cooperstown, Cooper became active in Christ Church, Episcopal, taking on the roles of warden and vestryman.
 As the vestryman, he donated generously to this church and later supervised and redesigned its interior with oak furnishings at his own expense.
-He was also energetic as a representative from Cooperstown to various regional conventions of the Episcopal church.
-But only several months before his death, in July 1851, was he confirmed in this church by his brother-in-law, the Reverend William H. DeLancey.
+He was also energetic as a representative from Cooperstown to various regional conventions of the Episcopal church, but only several months before his death, in July 1851, was he confirmed in this church by his brother-in-law, the Reverend William H. DeLancey.